 - Supermarkets – FairPrice, Cold Storage, Giant, and Redmart have many food gifts.

-- Lower level of shopping malls – typically, food stalls and specialty stores sell local snacks like bak kwa, popcorn, fish skin and chips.
+- The lower level of shopping malls – typically, food stalls and specialty stores sell local snacks like bak kwa, popcorn, fish skin and chips.
 Malls like ION Orchard Mall, Takashimaya Department Store, Raffles City Shopping Centre, VivoCity, all have food souvenir shops.

 - Chinatown – especially around the Chinatown Street Market area.
 Look for food souvenir shops on Smith Street, Trengganu Street, and Eu Tong Sen Street.